RUNNER-UP

 Lasallian Social Enterprise for Economic Development

-Finalist of the SDG Initiative of the Year Award
+RUNNER-UP SDG Initiative of the Year Award

 De La Salle University - Philippines